 Volcanic Eruptions

 The explosive eruptions of volcanoes endanger the lives of organisms within its radius.
 Not only that, but it also contributes to the state of the Earth’s stratosphere.
 When volcanoes erupt, they release significant amounts of Carbon Dioxide and Sulfur Dioxide.
-They come in the form of volcanic gas, aerosol droplets, and volcanic ash.
+They come in volcanic gas, aerosol droplets, and volcanic ash.

 Sulfur Dioxide forms into Sulfuric acid aerosols when released and combined with water.
 These aerosols form tiny droplets that reflect the sun’s rays back into space.
 This is why they cause much colder temperatures than the volcanic ash particles.